andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 All other commands must be handled by an intent that you must create in the Snips console.
-Let's assume the intent has the name `ControlAmazon` and delivers the command in the slot `Command`.
+Let's assume the intent has the name `MyFire` and delivers the command in the slot `Command`.
 The slot should know all known commands with synonyms.